-It’s no secret that the housing market is booming in 2018.
+It’s no secret that the housing market will still booming in 2020.
 The house buying process can add a lot of pressure to your life.
 The Federal Housing Administration was created in 1934 in an effort to make the home buying process more affordable and more fair.
 Today, FHA continues to simplify the home financing process and this make America even more attractive.
 Learn more about how to finance a home using a FHA mortgage.

 Embed this image on your site (copy the code below):